chromeos/chromeos.dev/pages/en/games/optimizing-games-publishing.md

 weight: -5
 ---

 Most Android phones have ARM chipsets.
 However, many Chrome OS devices use x86 chips.
 The difference is not important for basic apps written in Kotlin or Java.
-However, for apps written in native code, including those created with game engines, the chipset in the device can be an important concern.
+However, for apps written in Android NDK, including those created with game engines, the chipset in the device can be an important concern.

-Ideally, all apps with native code should ship with all [four major Android ABIs (Application Binary Interfaces)](https://developer.android.com/ndk/guides/abis): armeabi-v7a (arm32), arm64-v8a (arm64), x86 (x86_32), and x86_64.
+Ideally, all apps with Android NDK code should ship with all [four major Android ABIs (Application Binary Interfaces)](https://developer.android.com/ndk/guides/abis): armeabi-v7a (arm32), arm64-v8a (arm64), x86 (x86_32), and x86_64.

 This provides the best performance and lowest battery consumption for each device.
 For example, a cmake-based `build.gradle` file may contain: